takemobiteam/takemobi-test.github.io/docs/index.md

 **TODO: Cross-check kinesis rejection errors with which fields we've specified as required vs optional.**

-**TODO: Document these error messages - do they only surface once planning starts?**
+**TODO: Document these error messages in another place & recategorize in our code - they seem to be not actually kinesis_rejection errors**

  {    "category": "kinesis_rejection",    "message_id": "KR_booking_not_discarded_unassigned",    "message": "Solver was not able to plan booking %(booking_id)s: it was not discarded, but does not have a trip assigned!",    "description": **null**,    "solution": **null**  },